co-map-v/co-map-v.github.io/README.md

 #### More information can be found in the [Functional] and [Component] Specifications (PDF links).

 # Technical Information

-### Installation
+### Installation and set up

-If using `conda`, install `Dash`, `JSON`, `Pandas`, `Plotly` and `urllib`.

-    conda install dash
-    conda install json
-    conda install pandas
-    conda install plotly
-    conda install urllib

-### Set Up
+First, make sure that you have Python via Anaconda installed, [https://conda.pydata.org/miniconda.html](https://conda.pydata.org/miniconda.html).

-To use the YML specification file to create an identical environment on the same machine or another machine call:
+Use the YML environment file to create an identical environment on your local or remote machine:

-    conda create --name myenv —requirements.txt
+    conda create --name myenv —environment.yml

 For reference: [This is our YML for our conda virtual environment]; and [this is the requirements.txt file].